cseptesting/floatcsep/docs/examples/case_f.rst

 Time
 ~~~~

-    The configuration is identical to time-independent models with multiple time-windows (e.g., case C) with the exception that a ``horizon`` could be defined instead of ``intervals``, which is the forecast time-window length.
+    The configuration is analogous to time-independent models with multiple time-windows (e.g., case C) with the exception that a ``horizon`` could be defined instead of ``intervals``, which is the forecast time-window length.
 The experiment's class should now be explicited as ``exp_class: td``.

     .. literalinclude:: ../../examples/case_f/config.yml
         :caption: examples/case_f/config.yml